 In the sixties, high-rise construction met the continuous demand for housing.
-Torenwijck (the tower neigbourhood) is also called the ‘gold coast.’
-This move towards high rise also brought in new designs.
+Torenwijck (literally: the tower neighbourhood) is also called the gold coast.
+This move towards high-rise also brought in new designs.
 The apartment buildings on the Notweg were, at the time, a novelty.
 They had elevators, chutes and even a nifty rack to hide the laundry on the balcony.

 Since it was originally built technological advancement and modernization have taken great steps and Osdorp is also now home to a few fancy new building projects.
-The Oklahoma building on the Ookmeerweg, for instance, is an attraction for architecture aficionados.
+The Oklahoma building on the Ookmeerweg by the architectural firm MVRDV, for instance, is an attraction for architecture aficionados.
 The floating floors in particular are worth noting.
-The aluminium-coloured ‘Schutterstoren’ on the Oeverpad is also quite striking.
-The opinions on its architecture are mixed, however.
-One resident of the tower summarized its concept succinctly: “Hideous, but I live in it so I don’t have to look at it.”
+The aluminium-coloured Schutterstoren on the Oeverpad is also quite striking.